sizovs/sizovs.github.io/_posts/2021-01-12-how-to-navigate-life.md

 ⚠️ Remark: some activities like walking in nature can help you enter a meditative state.
 As much as I love hiking, I don’t think it can replace mindfulness meditation – a deliberate training for your mind.
 So, hiking can be a complementary, not a substitute activity.

-#### To summarize:
+#### To summarize, here is the formula:
 1. We want peace.
 2. Peace is the lack of anxiety.
 3. Anxiety comes from unresolved conflicts.
 4. Meditation reveals deep unresolved conflicts and their true nature.
-5. We should work on resolving conflicts by understanding[^understanding] them better, letting them go[^let-things-go], or by taking action[^inaction].
+5. Then we work on resolving conflicts by understanding[^understanding] them better, letting them go[^let-things-go], or by taking action[^inaction].
 6. Observe and measure[^measure] your level of anxiety to see if your actions really bring you closer to #1 – peace.
 7. Repeat.